kubernetes/autoscaler/multidimensional-pod-autoscaler/README.md

 After [installation](#installation) the system is ready to recommend and set resource requests for your pods.
-In order to use it, you need to insert a *Multidimensional Pod Autoscaler* resource for each controller that you want to have automatically computed resource requirements.
+In order to use it, you need to insert a *MultidimPodAutoscaler* resource for each controller that you want to have automatically computed resource requirements.
 This will be most commonly a **Deployment**.
 There are four modes in which *MPAs* operate, same as [VPA modes](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler#quick-start).